pierml/pierml.github.io/_posts/2019-20-06-run-kali-linux-under-windows.md

 After doing this you need to reboot your computer.

 The currently version of WSL is 1.0 but Microsoft announce the version 2.0 with a better compatibility with the linux app for the end of the year.
-The 2.0 version can run docker for example.
+The 2.0 version can run docker or nmap for example.
 It's not possible currently with 1.0 version.

 ## 2.Install Kali linux with the Windows Store